silvanbrenner/camunda-csharp-client/csharp-client/docs/ExternalTaskApi.md

 # **QueryExternalTasks**
 > List&lt;ExternalTaskDto&gt; QueryExternalTasks (int? firstResult = null, int? maxResults = null, ExternalTaskQueryDto externalTaskQueryDto = null)

+Get List (POST)

 Queries for external tasks that fulfill given parameters in the form of a JSON object.
-This method is slightly more powerful than the [Get External Tasks](https://docs.camunda.org/manual/7.14/reference/rest/external-task/get-query/) method because it allows to specify a hierarchical result sorting.
+This method is slightly more powerful than the [Get External Tasks](https://docs.camunda.org/manual/7.15/reference/rest/external-task/get-query/) method because it allows to specify a hierarchical result sorting.

 ### Example
 ```csharp